Alexander-Berntsen/studio-receptionist/README.md

 #### Concepts

+##### Environments

+When building with webpack, we implemented several environments.

 ##### SASS and styles

 A sass processor is already implemented.
 You can use sass notation for writing scss files.
 You should read more about SASS [here](https://sass-lang.com/).

 Use [BEM](http://getbem.com/introduction/) as naming convention in CSS will save your life, so use it!
 Once understood, finding CSS in your sass files will be very easy.

+> Modules: Encapsulate the component css into sass modules as shown with the Application module. src/assets/scss/App.scss is used as the main entry point for the sass compiler.

 ### Capgemini.StudioReceptionist.API